We Offer In-Home Acupuncture, Hospice Care, and Peaceful Euthanasia

 We can use acupuncture to help many conditions including (but not limited to) behavioral issues, allergies, inflammatory bowel disease, kidney disease, arthritis, degenerative nerve conditions, and generalized pain.

-Most acupuncture sessions last 20 minutes.
+Most acupuncture visits last 45 minutes to an hour.
 Many of our patients become so relaxed during treatment that they actually fall asleep!

 Hospice Care - The International Association of Animal Hospice and Palliative Care defines animal hospice as care that is focused on the patient’s and family’s needs, on living life as fully as possible until the time of death (with or without intervention), and on attaining a degree of preparation for death.
 Our hospice service achieves these goals by providing quality of life consultations, help with pain management and day to day care, nutritional advice, emotional support for caregivers, peaceful euthanasia (if that is the best choice for you and your pet), and grief counseling.